trickstercache/trickster/docs/multi-origin.md

 Note: It is currently possible to specify the same FQDN in multiple backend configurations.
 You should not do this (obviously).
 A future enhancement will cause Trickster to exit fatally upon detection at startup.

-## Disabling Path-based Routing for an Origin
+## Disabling Path-based Routing for a Backend

 You may wish for a backend to be inaccessible via the `/backend_name/` path, and only by Hostname or as the target of a [rule](./rule.md) or [ALB](./alb.md).
 You can disable path routing by setting `path_routing_disabled: true` for the backend, as in this example, which requires the Request's Host header match `1.example.com` or `2.example.com` in order to be routed to the backend: